Does it apply to existing vessels?

 The appropriate crewing, in this case, takes into consideration all factors affecting the operation of the vessel including the:area of operation, the duration of the voyages, the duties of the crew, the supervision of passengers, and the emergency procedures of the vessel.

 The minimum crewing for this vessel is two certified crew however the appropriate crewing determined is higher.

 The owner of a 9 metre fishing vessel operating on the Brisbane River for up to 10 hours at a time, has determined that the appropriate crewing for the vessel consists of one person.

-This evaluation took into account all factors affecting the operation of the vessel, including the area of operation, duration of voyages, fatigue, duties required of the crew, the equipment carried by the vessel, the emergency procedures in place, and the support available to the vessel.
+This evaluation took into account all factors affecting the operation of the vessel, including the area of operation, duration of voyages, fatigue, and the requirement for at least 10 hours rest in each 24 hour period, duties required of the crew, the equipment carried by the vessel, the emergency procedures in place, and the support available to the vessel.